wowool/wowool-nlp-compare/README.md

 | spacy  | n_core_web_sm  | 15         | <1Mb          |
 | stanza | en             | 1100       |               |

-Memory:
+Second, consumed memory:

 * Wowool uses 600M to process 1M
-* Sapcy We get a message:

-    Text of length 1132067 exceeds maximum of 1000000.
-The parser and NER models require roughly 1GB of temporary memory per 100,000 characters in the input.
+* Spacy scales very poorly, giving us the following message `Text of length 1132067 exceeds maximum of 1000000.
+The parser and NER models require roughly 1GB of temporary memory per 100,000 characters in the input.`
 * Stanza uses a max of 2G

-In short spacy does not handle big file, and stanza looks like it handels big file but it took forever (718 sec) to process 1 Mb file, and it use 11 threads to process it !, while wowool was done in (24sec) using 1 thread.
+In short, spacy does not handle big data, and stanza looks like it does handle bigger data sets but it takes an incredibly long time (718 sec) to process a 1 Mb file, and it uses 11 threads during the process.
+In contrast, Wowool processed the same input using a single thread in 24 seconds.